ohir/uimodel/README.md

 ## UiModel, a lean and clean state managnment for Flutter Apps.

-Package `uimodel` helps to build comprehensible Models and ViewModels for Flutter apps, then have it linked with UI in a single line per your custom Widget.
+Package `uimodel` helps to build comprehensible Models and ViewModels for Flutter apps, then have it linked with UI View layer in a single line per your custom Widget.

 [UiModel] mixin is a thin wrapper around [Toggler](https://github.com/ohir/toggler), an (observable) state machine register that runs underhood your Models.
 It exposes a subset of Toggler api useful in Widget `build` method.